We have over one million holiday offers available. Select your desired month and departure airport to find your perfect holiday today.

 Longing for summer?
 The Porto Platanias Village Resort is more or less like your vacation home.
 It is located in a cosmopolitan village of Plantains 12 kilometers from the city of Chania.
 It was designed and built as a traditional Cretan Village.
 It is a 4-star hotel, an ideal place for relaxing during your holidays or vacations. ...

 Special Offers at Pilot Beach Resort Crete Holidays and Exclusive Holiday Deals for the Pilot Beach Resort in Greece.
-This Fantastic 5 star luxury property is located in the fabulous area of Georgioupolis in Crete and has something for everyone whether travelling as a couple a family or a group this hotel is the place to be. ...
+5 star luxury property is located in Georgioupolis, Crete.
+Book online for best price & offers.
+Low Deposit, Flexible Payments ...

 Anemos Luxury Grand Resort